parkhumin/KANGDAEH0/README.md

 ![](https://files.catbox.moe/7dfxbx.gif)
-    haii sign my ata plz,, paws at you.. don't copy my ponies or I will crash out on you ≻───────── ⋆✩⋆ ──────────≺
+ haii sign my ata plz,, paws at you..
+ ≻───────── ⋆✩⋆ ──────────≺

 I go any names you'd like to call me by !
 I don't mind any pronouns as I am Genderfluid, more info on rentry and pronouns page ^o^